Conifold transitions via affine geometry and mirror symmetry: Affine geometry and the local tropical conifold

 Notice that $\Sigma_2$ is part of the normal fan of the two polytopes in $\check{ \mathcal P}'$ containing $v_3, v_2$ and $v_4$.
 Hence at the vertices $q_2$ and $q_3$ the fan structure maps the tangent wedges to $\sigma_3$, $\sigma_4$ and $\sigma_2$ respectively to the first, second and third cone of $\Sigma_2$.
 The tangent wedges to $\ell_{23}$, $\ell_{34}$ and $\ell_{24}$ correspond respectively to $\cone( e_1, e_2 )$, $\cone(e_1, e_3)$ and $\cone( e_1, -e_1 - e_2 - e_3)$.

 It can be verified that $\Delta$ has two $3$-valent positive vertices (see Figure~\ref{resolution_I}), one on the barycenter of the edge from $q_1$ to $q_4$ and the other on the barycenter of the edge from $q_2$ to $q_3$.
-At $q_1$ the direction $e_1$ is the only direction which is invariant with respect to monodromy around all edges of $\Delta$.